stackhpc/ansible-slurm-appliance/environments/nrel/README.md

 2. Deploy instances using Terraform:

-   An example terraform configuration is provided in `terraform/`.
-This deploys all instances onto two preexisting `vlan`-type networks (storage and compute) with SR-IOV ports on both.
-It assumes there is an external network with a router.
-It will create floating IPs on the login node(s).

-   In either case:
    - Modify variables in `terraform/terraform.tfvars` to define the cluster size and cloud environment.
-   - Ensure the appropriate images (Centos 8.3) and SSH keys are available in OpenStack.
+   - Ensure the appropriate images (Rocky Linux 8.x) and SSH keys are available in OpenStack.

    Then run:

-        cd <terraform directory>
+        cd environments/<environment>/terraform
         terraform apply

-3. Passwords are not currently encrypted or commited.

 6. Spack can be installed, configured, and pre-determined packages installed by running: